i-html

 meaning it will send cookies (and respect the Set-Cookie

 response header) for same-orign requests.
-To lock this down down further
+To lock this down further

 setting credentials="omit"